Art Deco architecture of New York City: Common elements

 The design of speculative buildings was chiefly driven by maximizing rentable space, whereas corporate buildings served as advertisements for the corporations themselves—spending money not for direct financial gain, but what architect Timothy L. Pflueger termed "special architectural appeal".
 Even with these corporate projects, however, the owners often lent space to smaller businesses and treated them as real estate investments.
 The look of the buildings often echoed the business conducted there; the RCA Victor Building's wave motifs represent the power of radio, while the Chrysler Building had ornamental touches of radiators and hubcaps representing the automobile company.
 The McGraw-Hill Building, New Yorker Hotel, and Daily News Building feature their names in prominent signage or embedded into the facade.
 Because the true shape of the building was often hard to grasp for a street-level observer, many skyscrapers featured miniature versions of themselves as part of their ground-level decoration.

 In the Financial District and downtown Manhattan, the skyline was quickly transformed by the proliferation of Art Deco high-rises.
 The New York Telephone Company Building was decorated with motifs derived from Aztec designs, and the lobby featured a vaulting ceiling with frescoes detailing the history of communication.
 Other notable Art Deco skyscrapers in downtown include the Irving Trust Company Building (1929–1931), designed with a "curtain" exterior and Hildreth Meiere-produced mosaics in the interior; 120 Wall Street (1929–1930), with a wedding-cake form and a red granite and limestone base; and the City Bank-Farmers Trust Building (1930–1931), featuring abstract heads along the facade looking down at street level, and bronzed doors featuring transportation methods.
 The final skyscraper built before World War II in the Financial District was 70 Pine Street, completed in 1932.
 It featured unique double-deck elevators servicing two lobby floors, designed to maximize the profitable space of the small plot.

 In comparison to downtown, which already had skyscrapers dating to the previous century and fewer available plots, Midtown Manhattan was only just beginning to develop its skyline as Art Deco became popular.
 Its business district was booming after the construction of Grand Central Terminal and the undergrounding of train tracks opening up new plots for development.
 42nd Street became Midtown's major Art Deco thoroughfare, hosting some of the city's most famous skyscrapers.
 One of the earliest was the Chanin Building (1927–1929), headquarters for the Chanin Construction Company.
-It featured buttresses evocative of miniature skyscrapers on the exterior, along with abstract floral reliefs on the lower floors.
+It featured exterior buttresses evocative of miniature skyscrapers, along with abstract floral reliefs on the lower floors.
 Inside, the lobby included bronze grills that laud the economic opportunity of the city.